learn-co-curriculum/axi-da-project1/README.md

 ==SOLUTION==

-The above visualization shows that above average rating restaurants are centered slightly more to the east than below average rating restaurants.
-Both distributions appear to largly centered in the same place when it comes to latitude (north --> south).
-My client's claim that above average restaurants are further east is supported by this visualization, though the different is quite small.
-This visualization refutes my client's claim that north vs southern placement is a good seperator for above average and below average rating restaurants.
+The above visualization shows that above average rated restaurants are centered slightly more to the east than below average rating restaurants.
+Both distributions appear to be largley centered in the same place when it comes to latitude (north --> south).
+My client's claim that above average restaurants are further east is supported by this visualization, though the difference is quite small.
+This visualization refutes my client's claim that north vs southern placement is a good seperator for above average and below average rated restaurants.

 ## Find the most common zipcode for above average restaurants

-In the cell below, loop over the restaurants in the above average dataset and count the frequency of the the restaurants zipcode.
+In the cell below, loop over the restaurants in the above average dataset and count the frequency of the restaurants zipcode.

 ```python